TheMTank/cups-rl/README.md

  In the config `build_file_name` can be set to a file/folder combination within `gym_ai2thor/build_files`.
- We provide a preliminary unity build that you can download from Google Drive [here](https://drive.google.com/open?id=1UlmAnLuDVBYEiw_xPsGcbuXQTAiNwo8E) but of course you can use your own by following the instructions on the ai2thor repository but we will be adding more in the future.
+ We provide a preliminary unity build that you can download from Google Drive [here](https://drive.google.com/open?id=1UlmAnLuDVBYEiw_xPsGcbuXQTAiNwo8E) but of course you can create your own by following the instructions on the ai2thor repository.
+We will be adding more builds in the future.

 Here is the desired result of an example task in which the goal of the agent is to place a cup in the sink.